ChickenClient/Website/README.md

-# Website
+# Chicken Client Website
-Chicken Client HTML Website
+The official website for Chicken Client!